Lamtammy1515/Lamtammy1515.github.io/_posts/2020-12-09-rails_and_javascript_project_4.markdown

 ```

-I iterated through the meals stored in appContainer class.
+I iterated through the meals stored in the appContainer class by using the forEach function.
 For each of those meals(breakfast, lunch & dinner), I'm grabbing an entree from each meal.
 I also had to build a separate class method called "byMeal" in my food.js file.

 ```